ovh/docs/pages/platform/ai/notebook_tuto_10_create_chatbot/guide.en-gb.md

 ---
-title: AI Notebooks - Tutorial - Create and train a Rasa chatbot
+title: AI Notebooks - Tutorial - Create, Modify and train a Rasa chatbot
 slug: notebook/create-rasa-chatbot
 excerpt: Understand how to create and train a chatbot with AI Notebooks.
 section: AI Notebooks -  Tutorials
-order: 06
+order: 10
 ---

 **Last updated 9th December, 2022.**